AndrewJMart/TheShadeFE/index.md

 If you wish to reach out to me, please do so via email (amart89531@gmail.com) or via LinkedIn (see bottom of page).
 I am happy to help out anyone in anyway I can!

+DISCLAIMER: None of the text / referenced code is generated or involves LLMs in any capacity.
+While they are very helpful, the purpose of this blog is to maximize learning!

 </div>

 ---